 There are about 10 million Bengali and Biharis from Bangladesh as well.
 Karachi has 1-2 million ethnic Bengalis from Bangladesh, most of whom came during the 1980s and 1990s.
 There are also many Rohingya Muslim refugees from Burma and Asian refugees from Uganda.
 Many refugees from Iran and Central Asian countries have settled in Karachi, as well as a large number of Arabs, Filipinos and Sinhalese from Sri Lanka.

 The second largest ethnic group are the Pashtuns, originally from Afghanistan and Balochistan, who have been in the city for decades.
 Karachi has the largest concentration of urban Pakhtun in the world, including 50,000 registered Afghan refugees, making up 25% of the city's population.

 Karachi also has a large number of Western expatriates, including Polish, American and British expatriates.

 When the military cantonment was created, it became a "white" town and natives had limited access.
 The "native" town to the northwest was made larger to accommodate a growing mercantile population.
 The city was eventually connected to the rest of British India by rail in 1878 and public buildings were constructed.
-By 1880, the population was mostly comprised of indigenous Balochis and Sindhis.
-This development also led to many migrants to the city, including Arabs, Jews, Christians, Hindus, Parsis, Goan Christian, Chinese, Marathis and Gujaratis, with a population that hit 105,000 by the end of the 19th century.
+By 1880, the community was mostly comprised of indigenous Balochis and Sindhis.
+This development also led to many migrants to the city, including Arabs, Jews, Christians, Hindus, Parsis, Goan Christian, Chinese, Marathis, and Gujaratis, with a population that hit 105,000 by the end of the 19th century.

 By the time of Pakistan's independence in 1947, the city was a metropolis with just under one million people.
 It became the capital of Pakistan for about a decade.